 Alas!
 Being part Mermaid my veins are filled with salt.
 One look at my golden locks and you can guess how I was blessed with the name Salty Blonde.
 I started pirating on Tybee Island, Ga in 2005 for the first Tybee Pirate fest and have been involved in every annual festival there.
 I was chosen 2008 Pirate Queen for my community involvement and for promoting this festival.
 After deciding to relocate to Fernandina in 2017, I quickly found my new pirate community.
 All it took was meeting a few local Pirates at The Palace Saloon as they were enjoying some local beverages and I was hooked.
 I’m also known as one of the Krewes’ MerMateys; part Mermaid & part Pirate.
 See you around!

 Ahoy!
 His Mateys call him “Quick Draw” while others call him Greg or Gregory.
-At almost 22 years old, he’s one of our newest and youngest pirates.
-He graduates this year from the TAP program and is also a charming individual of our Autism community.
-He is also the son of our lady pirate “Valentine” and her mate “Romeo”.
+At almost 24 years old, he’s one of our newest and youngest pirates.
+He graduated 2 years ago from the TAP program, and is also a charming individual of our Autism community.
+He is also the son of our lady pirate “Valentine” and her mate “Tiberius”.
 He’s a proud and enthusiastic pirate who loves to draw his gun, hand you some beads… and RRRR!
 With his dazzling smile, he often gets asked for a hug in which he’s so happy to oblige.
 He’s popular with the ladies and children most.
 If you’d like a photo with “Quick Draw” he will be the happiest of all mateys to oblige.
 If you like to dance, he will dance with you.
 This young one can move to the groove!